Robocup-Lyontech/Robocup-Lyontech.github.io/_pages/sspl.md

 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/6DnTP3k-580" frameborder="0" allowfullscreen></iframe>

+In the case of SSPL league, the standard plateform is a pepper robot from Softbanks robotics.
+We are not allowed to modify the robot but we could use some external computing devices.

 The architecture of **LyonTech**'s embedded AI software is shown below [17] :

 <img src="/assets/images/archi.png" width="700" ALIGN="middle" >

 It contains modules which have been developed in different research groups of the consortium, completed by ofthe shelf modules which tackle standard tasks, as well as engineering bricks interconnecting these modules.
-All of this come on the top of the ["previous team" developments](http://cpe-dev.fr/robotcup/).
-**The scientic expertise of the consortium** is broad and targets the needs of the competition:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/xv1Da-CqZr4" frameborder="0" allowfullscreen></iframe>

 ## Perception